 10: The Data Collection AF instantiated in the 5GMSd AF exposes an event containing processed CMCD information to the NWDAF at reference point R6 in accordance with the Event Data Processing Configuration provisioned in step 1.

-NOTE: Although not explicitly shown or described in figure 5.16.3-1, should the 5GMSd AF represent an untrusted network entity and the NWDAF represent a trusted network entity, the delivery of processed CMCD reports from the 5GMSd AF to the NWDAF depicted in step 10 is mediated by the NEF (Network Exposure Function).
+NOTE: Although not explicitly shown or described in figure 5.16.3-1, should the 5GMSd AF represent an untrusted network entity and the NWDAF represent a trusted network entity, the NWDAF’s subscription to receive processed CMCD reports from the 5GMSd AF is mediated in the southbound direction by the NEF (Network Exposure Function) through the Nnef_EventExposure service as specified in TS 29.591 [29591] to enable event notifications as described in step 10.

 5.16.4.2 In-band reporting of CMCD information via reference point M4d and R4